Latency stage: Other thinkers

 Freud's daughter, the psychoanalyst Anna Freud, saw possible consequences for the child when the solution of the Oedipal problem is delayed.
-She states that this will lead to a variety of problems in the latency period: the child will have problems with adjusting to belonging to a group, and will show lack of interest, school phobias and extreme homesickness (if sent away to school).
+She states that this will lead to a variety of problems in the latency period: the child will have problems with adjusting to belonging to a group, and will show a lack of interest, school phobias and extreme homesickness (if sent away to school).
 However, if the Oedipal problem is resolved, the latency phase may bring the child new problems, like joining gangs, rebelling against authority and the beginnings of delinquency.
-On the contrary, Jacques Lacan emphasized the importance of Oedipal problem for individuals' development and states that unsuccessful resolution of it is the most likely cause for inability to come to terms with symbolic relations such as the law and expectations of society.
+On the contrary, Jacques Lacan emphasized the importance of the Oedipal problem for individuals' development and states that unsuccessful resolution of it is the most likely cause for inability to come to terms with symbolic relations such as the law and expectations of society.
 In most extreme cases of failure—where there is no opposition for the child's access to his mother and vice versa—the result is perversion.

 The developmental psychologist and psychoanalyst Erik Erikson developed a stage model for the evolution of the ego.
-The latency phase corresponds to his stage of competence, or 'industry and inferiority', age 5 to puberty.
+The latency phase corresponds to his stage of competence, or "industry and inferiority", age 5 to puberty.
 The child is eager to learn new skills.
 During this stage, the child compares their self-worth to others.
 Because the child can recognize major disparities in their abilities relative to other children, the child may develop a sense of inferiority to them.